 When the world’s largest leisure travel company, Carnival, wanted to create the ultimate vacation experience aboard their ships, they realized they needed to improve the convergence among the physical and digital worlds into a seamless experience.

 Placing their guests at the center of the experience design and empowering commerce capabilities everywhere, Carnival announced the OceanMedallion™ (at CES January 2017), a small wearable token connected to a specific guest, interacting with 7K sensors onboard.
 Carnival rolled out the OceanMedallion™ onboard the Regal Princess in November 2017.
-As the largest cruise ship in Carnival Corporation’s fleet, the Regal Princess carries over 3500 guests and 1340 crew.
+As one of the largest cruise ship in Carnival Corporation’s fleet, the Regal Princess carries over 3500 guests and 1340 crew.

 “We believe that OceanMedallion™ is the next wave of vacation travel,” said Janet Swartz, Group President of Princess Cruises during an interview with Cheddar Media.